PRIYANGA-SELVAPERUMAL/Multilingual_Hate_Speech_Detection/README.md

 | F1-Score  | 85.67%  | 82.08%     |
 | AUC–ROC   | 0.9595  | 0.9085     |

-* 📊 Confusion Matrices and AUC plots available in the results folder
+* 📊 Confusion Matrices and AUC plots available in the results section
 * 🔍 Sample predictions included for real-world evaluation

 ---